 Superpowers have significant impacts on the global economy, politics and the environment.
 The spheres of influence between superpowers changes over time and is frequently contested with geopolitical implications.

-Topic 8: Global Development and Connections
+Global Development and Connections

 Large scale international migration due to increasing globalisation is changing traditional definitions of national sovereignty, nation states and attitudes to national identity.
 Global governance has developed to manage these changes whilst national movements are challenging the dominant model of economic growth.